Last Updated: June 3, 2026

 Download

-Click the Download icon above to download the PERT.mpp file.
+Click the Download icon above to open the PERT.mpp file.

 This file has a macro, so enable macros if asked when opening the file.
 If you have macros disabled, select Disable all macros with notification, close the project, reopen, and enable macros.

-Related to security issues, Disable all macros with notification is the best selection.
-That selection can be made in Options / Trust Center / Trust Center Settings.
+Regarding security issues, disabling all macros with notifications is the best option.
+You can select that in Options / Trust Center / Trust Center Settings.

-In this step, we are going to customize a few basic fields so that you can quickly use the PERT calculation for any task when there is some uncertainty related to the duration of a task.
+In this step, we will customize a few basic fields so that you can quickly use the PERT calculation for any activity when there is some uncertainty related to the duration of an activity.
 While we do this, we are going to:

 Create a view.